ryanwang520/api-docs/source/includes/_projects.md

 <code>owner</code> must be a valid ArcSite username belongs to same organization.
 </aside>

+### Project Name Rule

+1. Project name must be unique across the same organization.
+1. Project name cannot contain any of the following characters: `:` `/` `\`.
+1. Project name cannot starts with `.`
+1. Project name must be less than or equal to 200 characters.

 ### Customer

 | Parameter    | Type    | Description                         |